cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

  While this shared security scheme has many advantages, it comes with a risk known as the [subset problem](https://informal.systems/blog/replicated-vs-mesh-security#risks-of-opt-in-security-also-known-as-ics-v-2).
  This problem arises when a malicious majority of validators from the provider chain collude and misbehave on a consumer chain.
- This threat is particularly relevant for Opt-in chains since they might be secured by a relatively small subset of the provider's validator set.
+ This threat is particularly relevant for Opt-in chains, since they might be secured by a relatively small subset of the provider's validator set.

 In cases of collusion, various types of misbehaviour can be performed by the validators, such as: